yeliu0218/Non-Newtonian-Fluid-Solver/README.md

 Prerequisites: (For Ubuntu 16.04)

-gfortran, g++, freeglut3-dev, libblas-dev, liblapack-dev, libumfpack 5.7.1, libsuitesparse-dev, libspooles-dev, libmumps-dev(for parallel), mpich(for parallel), graphviz, dot2tex, doxygen
+gfortran, g++, freeglut3-dev, libblas-dev, liblapack-dev, libumfpack 5.7.1, libsuitesparse-dev, libspooles-dev, libmumps-dev(for parallel), mpich(for parallel), graphviz, dot2tex, doxygen, zlib1g-dev, libxmu-dev

 All of the packages above can be installed by